pgdogdev/docs/docs/features/sharding/cross-shard.md

 ```

 !!! note
-    In the future, PgDog will be automatically rewriting queries to ensure
+    In the future, PgDog will automatically rewrite queries to ensure
     aggregates can be calculated transparently to the client.
 See our [roadmap](../../roadmap.md) for
     more details.